Prosecutors drop charges midtrial against 3 accused of possessing stolen 'Hotel California' lyrics

 “We are glad the district attorney’s office finally made the right decision to drop this case.
 It should never have been brought,” Jonathan Bach, an attorney for Horowitz, said outside court.

-Horowitz hugged tearful family members but did not comment while leaving the court, nor did Inciardi.
+Horowitz hugged tearful family members but did not comment while leaving court.
+Inciardi also declined to speak outside the courtroom but said in a statement, “The next step is building back our reputations.”

+One of Kosinski’s attorneys, Scott Edelman, said outside court they would evaluate potential future legal moves, “given the judge’s statements of serious concern about the veracity of the witnesses.”

+Edelman commended prosecutors for their ultimate decision but added, “It’s too little and too late.”

 The defense maintained that Henley gave the documents decades ago to a writer who worked on a never-published Eagles biography and later sold the handwritten sheets to Horowitz.
 He, in turn, sold them to Inciardi and Kosinski, who started putting some of the pages up for auction in 2012.